SAP-samples/teched2024-XP280/exercises/ex1/README.md

 ## Exercise 1.1 - Create the necessary files

-After completing these steps you will have created the file layout needed for the Terraform configuration.
+After completing these steps, you will have created the file layout needed for the Terraform configuration.

 1. Go to the root directory of this project and create a new directory called `terraform-build`
 1. Switch into the newly created directory `terraform-build`.